 If you don't have fabulous soil, make some.
 Dig a hole half a meter across and fill it with a mix of good compost and soil.
 Actually, make at least two or three such planting beds in different locations.

 At this stage you should keep about half a dozen plants.
-Papaya plants can be male, female, or bisexual, and you want to make sure that you have some females or bisexual plants amongst your seedlings.
-The male papayas don't bear fruit.
+Papaya plants can be male, female, or bisexual.
+Male papayas don't bear fruit.
+You want to make sure that you have some female or bisexual plants amongst your seedlings so keep enough of them.